thecmdrunner/quick-vm/README.md

 - [VirtIO Drivers](https://fedorapeople.org/groups/virt/virtio-win/direct-downloads/stable-virtio/virtio-win.iso)
 - [Windows 10 ISO](https://www.microsoft.com/en-us/software-download/windows10ISO)

 **Note:** You have to place the ISOs in your `~/WindowsVM` directory, as it will be clutter-free and easy to locate.

-Also, the KVM config file points to that directory to find those ISOs.
+Also, this KVM config file points to that directory to find those ISOs.
+You can change the location in the `kvm/Windows10-Vanilla.xml` file if you prefer.

 ### Make sure you rename both of the ISOs as following: